A Sobolev space theory for the Stochastic Partial Differential Equations with space-time non-local operators

+where $\sharp$ and $\bM$ are used to denote the sharp and maximal functions respectively (see Section \ref{Analytic}).
+This with the $L_p$-norm equivalent relation between functions and their sharp and maximal functions leads to \eqref{krylov lp}.
 Since the work of \cite{kry99analytic,Krylov 1996}, the analytic approach has been further used for SPDEs having different spatial operators.
-The fractional Laplacian $\Delta^{\delta/2}$ is considered in \cite{CL,Ildoo}, fractional Lalpacian-like operator is considered in \cite{MP}, and the operator $\phi(\Delta)$ is considered in \cite{kim2013parabolic}.
-It is also used for SPDE having time non-local operator in \cite{kim16timefractionalspde}, in which the spatial operator used is $\Delta$.
-In this article we also adopt the Krylov's analytic approach to handle SPDEs with both time and spatial non-local operators, that is $\partial^{\alpha}_t$ and $\phi(\Delta)$.
-The essence of this approach is to control the sharp function of the solution in terms of the maximal function of forcing terms, and this approach inevitably confronts substantial difficulties for new operators, especially non-local operators.
-To explain a rough idea of this approach (see Section \ref{2105041510} for details), let us consider the model equation
+The fractional Laplacian $\Delta^{\delta/2}$ is considered in \cite{CL,Ildoo}, fractional Laplacian-like operator is considered in \cite{MP}, and the operator $\phi(\Delta)$ is considered in \cite{kim2013parabolic}.
+It is also used for SPDE having time non-local operator in \cite{kim16timefractionalspde,desch2007stochastic} and \cite{desch2011p}, in which the spatial operators used are $\Delta$ and $\Delta^{\delta/2}$, respectively.
+As for other approaches on Sobolev regularity theory, the method based on $H^{\infty}$-calculus is also available in the literature.
+This approach was introduced in \cite{Veraar2008,Veraar2012,Veraar}, in which the maximal regularity of $\sqrt{-A}u$ is obtained for the stochastic convolution